su-haris/simple-network-speedtest/README.md

    - Statistical Insights: At-a-glance summary of your network's performance metrics, including speed, data usage, and test duration.
    - Shareability: Want to share your results?
 No worries, each test provides you with a handy shareable link.

+Big Thanks and shout out to [Crunchbits LLC](https://crunchbits.com/) for sponsoring the Hosting Infrastructure.<br>
-Thanks to Teddysun <i@teddysun.com> for the base bench.sh script
+Thanks to Teddysun <i@teddysun.com> for the base bench.sh script.

 ## Usage